Helm Chart installation

 Combining Examples

-You can layer multiple values files to combine configurations:
+You can layer multiple value files to combine configurations:

 # Combine multi-tenant and private registry configurations